 There is little or no agricultural cultivation taking place at present, with pastoralism dominating rural land use.
 There are extensive areas of terracing on steeper and more mesic west facing slopes.
 Although these slopes are largely unused nowadays, the traditional practice of burning hillsides can be clearly seen.
 This is a highly detrimental practice; accelerating soil erosion, reducing slope stability and reducing biodiversity.
 It is undertaken to promote grazing for the tiny number of goats, sheep and cattle held by subsistence farmers.

 Changes in agricultural production reflecting both population declines in the early period of Hispanic colonisation and, more recently, rural drift.
 The riverbanks are dominated by riparian scrub and small alders with stands of Eucalypts.
 Above the uneven flood plain valley sides are dominated by arid scrub, with polylepis groves clinging to the sheltered watershed slopes.
 This site displays a fauna and flora typical of the high temperate habitats.
 Chiguanco Thrush, House Wren and Hooded Siskin remain.
 Cream-winged and White-winged Cinclodes, Striated Earthcreeper, Peruvian Sierra Finch, Plumbeous Sierra Finch, Band-tailed and Plain-coloured Seedeaters, and Black-throated Flowerpiercer are common here.

-Site T09B - the study site location just above Puente Huancachi.
+Site RT09B - the study site location just above Puente Huancachi.
 (John Forrest)

-Site T09B - View downstream from the study site.
-(John Forrest)
+Site RT09B - View downstream from the study site.
+(November 2019) (John Forrest)